Rules of CCSA Softball

-- Player's Line: This line is drawn from 1st base to 3rd base and no fielder with the exception of the pitcher and catcher may be in front of this line until the pitched ball is hit.
-See "Official Dimensions for CCSA Softball Diamonds."
+- Player’s Line: This line is drawn from 1st base to 3rd base and no fielder with the exception of the pitcher and catcher may be in front of this line until the pitched ball is hit.
+See Diamond layout.

 - 150 Line: This line is an imaginary line (marked off by pylons), located 150 feet from the back corner of home plate, arcing from one foul line to another.
 This is not a straight line going from one pylon to another.
 Rovers and outfielders cannot be positioned in front of the 150 line at the start of play.
 They may only pass the 150 line after the pitched ball is hit.
 This line is ONLY used for outfielders/rovers starting positions, as it does NOT function as the line to throw the ball to the pitcher.
 To throw the ball to the pitcher, you must still be standing in the infield (within the infield line).

-- If the defensive team violates i, ii, or iii, obstruction will be called and a delayed dead ball will be signaled.
+- If the defensive team violates any of the previous subclauses, obstruction will be called and a delayed dead ball will be signaled.

 - All fielders must start each play in the same designated spot relative to the other fielders that they started the inning in (i.e., third baseman must be closer to third than the shortstop, left fielder must be more in left field than the centre fielder, etc.)

-- All Divisions (Junior, Varsity and Senior): 3 pitches for women and 3 for men.
+- All Divisions (Junior, and both Senior Divisions): three (3) pitches for women and three (3) for men.